hse-project/rfcs/README.md

 Once all comments have been resolved and discussion has reached a point of consensus, the author will mark the corresponding issue in this repository as ready for a final comment period.
-This final comment period signifies to others that a decision will be made about the RFC soon (TODO: should this be a hard length of time?).
+This final comment period signifies to others that a decision will be made about the RFC within 7 business days.

 After any potential discussion has been resolved in the final comment period, the maintainers of the project will decide on whether or not to accept the RFC.